VanessaTsang888/ModernReactWithRedux2021/seasons/myNotes.md

 GENERAL NOTES:
-index.js contains the App compenent.
+index.js contains the App compenent so its acting as the App component.

 SECTION 4: Structuring Apps with Class-Based Components: